Fidelity Foundation

 Leadership Philosophy

 The Foundation views its philanthropy as a partnership.
-As leadership has stated: "When we invest in an organization, we consider it a partnership...if we can help that organization become more self-sufficient, we've achieved something."
+As leadership has stated: "When we invest in an organisation, we consider it a partnership...if we can help that organisation become more self-sufficient, we've achieved something."

 Application Process & Timeline